Tensor Networks for Explainable Machine Learning in Cybersecurity: Adversary-Generated Threat Intelligence

-In Fig.\ref{Fig2} we show one way to determine the threshold of NLL in our model, by analyzing the number of anomalies detected and the number of attack's events present in those detected anomalies for multiple threshold values (notice that, in the figure, the scales for both quantities are different).
-Depending on the specific goal, one can choose a low threshold value and maximise the number of attack's events at the expense of having a higher false positive rate, or choose a high value for the threshold and minimise the false positive rate at the expense of not detecting all the attack's events inside the detected anomalies.
+In Fig.\ref{Fig2} we show one way to determine the threshold of NLL in our model, by analyzing the number of anomalies detected and the number of attack events present in those detected anomalies for multiple threshold values (notice that, in the figure, the scales for both quantities are different).
+Depending on the specific goal, one can choose a low threshold value and maximize the number of attack events at the expense of having a higher false positive rate, or choose a high value for the threshold and minimize the false positive rate at the expense of not detecting all the attack events inside the detected anomalies.
 In any case, in the figure we can see that the number of detected anomalies decreases very quickly with the threshold, whereas this is not the case for the number of detected attacks, meaning that our MPS model is remarkably good at pinpointing anomalies that correspond to true attacks.

+The MPS framework does not assume independence among input features, is specifically designed to capture correlations between features through its tensor network structure.
+Each tensor in the MPS represents a feature, and the connections (bonds) between tensors model the interactions between features.

+The bond dimension, denoted as $D$, is a critical parameter that determines the capacity of the MPS to capture feature correlations.
+A higher bond dimension allows the MPS to represent more complex and stronger correlations among features.
+Specifically, the expressiveness of the MPS in modeling joint probability distributions increases with the bond dimension, enabling it to capture higher-order dependencies that are common in cybersecurity data.

+While a higher bond dimension enables the MPS model to capture richer feature correlations and detect more complex anomalies, it comes with increased computational cost.
+As mentioned above, the training complexity of an MPS model grows as $O(N p D^3)$.
+A higher D allows for better expressivity but results in increased memory consumption and longer training times.
+Therefore, an optimal trade-off is needed: too low a bond dimension may cause underfitting (missing important correlations), whereas too high a bond dimension may lead to overfitting or impractical training times.
+Our experiments indicate that a bond dimension in the range of 50 to 150 provides a balance between performance and computational efficiency, as evidenced by the decrease in the false positive rate shown in Fig.~\ref{Fig1}.
+These FPR values are achieved while maintaining a high detection precision of 92.3\%.

+In practice, our MPS model achieves remarkable results: we see that by fine-tuning the threshold, an average of 83.5\% of incident-report events are correctly identified as anomalies, and all attack types are detected (100\% attack detection rate).
+Moreover, the average false positive rate (FPR) stands at a manageable 1.39\%, substantially narrowing the search space for analysts by 98.61\%.

+It is worth noting that the time complexity of fitting the MPS model using the DMRG optimization process is higher than that of neural-network-based methods such as autoencoders.
+This is because we selected a high bond dimension to ensure top performance and interpretable insights, prioritizing explainability and accuracy over training speed.
+While autoencoders are simpler, faster to train, and effective in anomaly detection, they function as black-box models and lack inherent interpretability.
+In contrast, the MPS model offers rich insights into feature correlations and anomaly characteristics, making it a better fit for scenarios where interpretability is critical.